mpv-player/mpv/DOCS/man/en/vf.rst

     when inserting yadif with ``--vf``, so using the above methods is recommended.

-``down3dright[=lines]``
-    Reposition and resize stereoscopic images.
-Extracts both stereo fields and places them side by side, resizing them to maintain the original movie aspect.

-    ``<lines>``
-        number of lines to select from the middle of the image (default: 12)

 ``delogo[=x:y:w:h:t:show]``
     Suppresses a TV station logo by a simple interpolation of the surrounding pixels.
 Just set a rectangle covering the logo and watch it disappear (and